-DE Benson Mayowa recording 1.5 sacks to mark the seventh time in franchise history that a player has recorded six sacks through the first six games of a season.
-It would also tie a single-season career high in sacks set by Mayowa in 2016.
+DE Benson Mayowa recording 1.5 sacks to mark the 11th time in franchise history that a player has recorded five sacks through the first five games of a season.

+Mayowa recording 2.5 sacks to tie his single-season career high of six previously set in 2016.